msa-em/nanocartography/05_discussion.md

 Tomography and APT will always be a more accurate description of the three-dimensional volume, but they both suffer from being locally destructive techniques in addition to only providing an extremely narrow view of the sample volume.
-Creating rapid tilt series at any given step size using the protocols, all interfaces within a sample, regardless of orientation, may be transformed into a digital movie that allows for more informative data presentation.
+By creating rapid tilt series at any given step size using the protocols, all interfaces within a sample, regardless of orientation, may be transformed into a digital movie that allows for more informative data presentation.
 Since the step sizes between tilts